Strong, powerful, full-flavoured.

 More about this

 So after a short cheese-making course he and Jo began.
 Using their own unpasteurised milk, they followed traditional recipes (including cloth binding the cheese to mature).
-They decided to name the cheese after their farm: Sparkenhoe, which the name for the ‘hundred area’ in which the farm is based (an old Leicestershire name for ‘gorsey nob’).
+They decided to name the cheese after their farm: Sparkenhoe, which means ‘gorsey nob’ is the name for the ‘hundred area’ in which the farm is based.
+A ‘hundred area’ is a medieval administrative method of measuring land – in 1300s there were six different ‘hundred areas’ in Leciestershire in which Spareknehoe was one (in other areas these are sometimes called ‘wards’).
 Red Leicester had been previously been made on Sparkenhoe farm between 1745 and 1875.
 Sparkenhoe red Leicester now exits as the only farm-made raw milk red Leicester made in Leicestershire and in keeping with tradition hundreds of years old it is coloured red using the annatto, a natural plant die.